 How are fundraisers paid?

-The agency we use pays their staff in accordance with the Fairwork Australia rules, which set out entitlements and rights of workers.
+The agency we use pay their staff in accordance with the Fairwork Australia rules, which set out entitlements and rights of workers.

 How do you ensure a vulnerable person isn’t signed up for a donation?

-Our fundraisers abide by a strict codes of conduct and rules about who they can and cannot sign up, and one of those groups is vulnerable people.
+Our fundraisers abide by strict codes of conduct and rules about whom they can and cannot sign up, and one of those groups is vulnerable people.
+They are trained to notice signs of vulnerability and may ask questions to ascertain if an ongoing donation is right for a potential donor.